instadeepai/Mava/docs/index.md

 ## Getting Started

 We have a [Jax quickstart notebook][jax_quickstart] and [TF2 quickstart notebook][tf_quickstart] that can be used to quickly create and train your first multi-agent system.
+As mentioned above, please do note that TF2 will be deprecated soon.
 For more information on how to use Mava, please view our [usage section](#usage).
 Finally, for more on Mava's implementation details, please visit our [documentation].

 ## Supported Environments